-A В C Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity compensation plans approved by stockholders(1) Equity compensation plans not approved by stockholders 1,298,271 (2) 0 \$ 4.33 (2) - 253,432 (3) 0
+А В С Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity compensation plans approved by stockholders(1) Equity compensation plans not 1,404,029 (2) \$ 4.35 (2) 586,879 (3) approved by stockholders 0 - 0

 (1) This reflects the 2003 Stock Option Plan (the "2003 Plan"), the 2006 Director Stock Option Plan (the "2006 Director Plan"), the 2013 Stock Option Plan (the "2013 Plan"), and the 2014 Director Stock Option Plan (the "2014 Director Plan").
 The 2003 Plan was approved by stockholders at the annual stockholders meeting held on July 11, 2003, which reserved 500,000 shares of Class A common stock and 100,000 shares of Class C common stock for issuance thereunder.
-The 2006 Director Plan was approved by stockholders at the annual stockholders meeting held on December 7, 2006, which reserved 100,000 shares of Class A common stock for issuance thereunder.
+The 2006 Director Plan was approved by stockholders meeting held on December 7, 2006, which reserved 100,000 shares of Class A common stock for issuance thereunder.
+The 2013 Plan was approved by stockholders at the annual stockholders meeting held on December 7, 2006, which reserved 100,000 shares of Class A common stock for issuance thereunder.
 The 2013 Plan was approved by stockholders at the annual stockholders meeting held on July 12, 2013, which reserved 450,000 shares of Class A common stock, of which up to 150,000 shares of Class A common stock could be issued in place of up to 150,000 shares of Class C common stock.
 As a result of the stockholder approval of the 2013 Plan, the Company terminated the 2003 Plan.
 The 2014 Director Plan was approved by stockholders at the annual stockholders meeting held on July 2, 2014, which reserved 150,000 shares of Class A common stock for issuance thereunder.
 As a result of the stockholder approval of the 2014 Director Plan, the Company terminated the 2006 Director Plan.

-- (2) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options. - (3) This number includes 177,438 shares of Class A common stock available for future issuance under the 2013 Plan and 75,994 shares of Class A common stock available for future issuance under the 2014 Director Plan.
+(2) The weighted average exercise prices reflect solely the shares of Class A common stock that will be issued upon exercise of outstanding options.

+(3) This number includes 512,335 shares of Class A common stock available for future issuance under the 2013 Plan and 74,544 shares of Class A common stock available for future issuance under the 2014 Director Plan.